Employment Case Manager II

 Reports To: Employment & Adult Education Manager

-Status: Regular, 40 hours per week, 12 months per year
+Status: Regular, 40 hours per week, 12 or 9 months per year

 Neighborhood House (NH) operates multiple education and employment programs that serve several hundred individuals and families annually.
 These programs provide multilingual, multicultural case management and comprehensive employment search, placement, training, retention and career advancement support for job seekers throughout King County.
 This position works with the WIOA program, working with low-income individuals and immigrants with the goal of placing them into jobs that offer career pathways.